Elm Park

-Elm Park is a suburban planned community in East London within the London Borough of Havering.
+Elm Park is a suburban planned community in East London and part of the London Borough of Havering.
 Located 14.3 mi east-northeast of Charing Cross, it is identified as a district centre in the London Plan with several streets of shops and a priority for regeneration.
 Prior to the construction of the extensive Elm Park Garden City development in the 1930s it was a scattered settlement of farms in the south of the parish of Hornchurch.
 Elm Park has been connected to central London by the electrified District line service since 1935 and the planned development of the area formed part of the interwar private housing boom that was interrupted by World War II.
 After the war Elm Park expanded with social housing and it has formed part of Greater London since 1965.

 History

 Toponymy

 The place name Elm Park was devised in 1933.
 It was derived from Elm Farm, which is first recorded in 1777 and was known as Elms in 1883.